zeno-ml/zeno-hub/backend/DEVELOPMENT.md

 password=[password for DB login]
 ```

-Then, the backend can be started with poetry, from within the backend folder, run: `poetry run backend`
+For a debug setup, you can also run `uvicorn zeno_backend.server:get_server --reload` from within the poetry shell.

 ### Static Analysis Tools